 This unique week featuring authors, publishers and academics, delves deep into the use of data writ large and small.

-Last year we looked at how have Canadian publishing professionals helped build Canada’s place in media companies around the world.
+Last year we looked at how Canadian publishing professionals have helped build Canada’s place in media companies around the world.

 This year, panel discussions, lectures, and conversations will flow from the broader theme of Data: Writ Large and Small in the world of publishing, in Canada and Internationally.
 Each day opens with lectures led by top industry professionals followed by afternoon break out brainstorming sessions and one-on-one mentoring opportunities.